santiago-webdev/Zettelpy/README.md

 ## TODO
 1. Find a fast way of searching through the notes, adding an interactive mode might be needed
 2. Create tools to fix errors introduced into the database
-3. Replace info automatically from the templates
+3. ~~Replace info automatically from the templates~~ Make this dynamic using differenc templates
 4. Add a function/flag/way of checking the notes, to refresh the database
 5. Make the program work with IDs and even when the notes are in subdirectories
 6. A way of dealing with extensions